kubesphere/website/content/zh/docs/faq/multi-cluster-management/host-cluster-access-member-cluster.md

 {{< notice note >}}

-`ks-apiserver-7c9c9456bd-qv6bs` refers to the pod ID on that Member Cluster.
-Make sure you use the ID of your own pod.
+`ks-apiserver-7c9c9456bd-qv6bs` refers to the Pod ID on that Member Cluster.
+Make sure you use the ID of your own Pod.

 {{</ notice >}}